dimakura/introducton-to-python/src/lists/accessing-elements.md

 {{#include ../../listings/lists/days_typed.py:import}}
 ```

-We'll discuss modules and import in more details later in this book.
+We'll discuss modules and imports in more details later in this book.
 For now just remember that modules provide additional functionality to Python programs.
 We'll be using other classes from `typing` module throughout the book.

 On the next line,